doki-theme/doki-theme-vscode/README.md

 With over 10 themes (light and dark) I think you will be able to find your favorite.
 You can even find one that fits your mood for the day.

-Variety is the spice of life!
-So you can choose themes from the following Doki-Doki Theme Suites:
+You can choose themes from the following Doki-Doki Theme Suites:

 - Doki-Doki Literature Club
 - Re:Zero